Haunt (2019 film): Release

-Haunt had its world premiere at Popcorn Frights Film Festival on August 8, 2019 in Fort Lauderdale, Florida and its international premiere at FrightFest in London, England, on August 23, 2019.
+Haunt had its world premiere at Popcorn Frights Film Festival on August 8, 2019, in Fort Lauderdale, Florida, and its international premiere at FrightFest in London, England, on August 23, 2019.
 The Los Angeles premiere for Haunt took place at the Grauman's Egyptian Theatre on September 7, 2019.
-The film received a limited release on September 13, 2019, by Momentum Pictures.
-Haunt later premiered on Shudder, where it was ranked the #1 most watched movie premiere of 2019.
+The film received a limited release in the United States on September 13, 2019, by Momentum Pictures.
+Haunt later premiered on Shudder, where it was ranked the number-one most watched film premiere of 2019.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 71% based on 49 reviews, with an average rating of 6.3/10.
-The site's critics consensus reads: "Haunt is spooked by the spirits of its obvious influences, but still packs enough thrills and chills to satisfy horror fans up for a haunted house excursion."
-On Metacritic, the film has a weighted average score of 69 out of 100, based on five critics, indicating "generally positive reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 71% based on 49 reviews, with an average rating of 6.3/10.
+The website's critics consensus reads: "Haunt is spooked by the spirits of its obvious influences, but still packs enough thrills and chills to satisfy horror fans up for a haunted house excursion."
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on five critics, indicating "generally favorable" reviews.
 Albert Nowicki included the film on his list of "best Halloween movies of all time" for Prime Movies.